How Do I Use Instagram Filters?

 Hashtags

 Search for the influencers using the hashtags most #relevant to your brand.
+It's a good idea to research this thoroughly beforehand, to make sure you're using the most current hashtags.

 Keywords